 When you decide to run a pay-per-click advertising campaign, you have a critical choice to make: should you outsource PPC or do it in-house?

-At PPC Genius, we believe outsourced PPC management is the best solution for most companies.
+At PPC Genius, we believe that engaging outsourced PPC services is the best solution for most companies looking for strong performance at a reasonable price.

 The most compelling reason is that when you outsource PPC, you get access to a team of experts with a proven track record.